guillain/WebScraping/README.md

 # WebScraping
-Provide an example on the 'how to' scrap a web site... financial to generate my own report
+Provide an example on the 'how to' scrap a web site... to generate your own reports.
+Default output are:
+* CSV files:
+  * one file by name
+  * one global file
+* Graph updated
+  * Price
+  * Volume

+Up to you to adapt to your need ;-)

 ## Fast track
 ```